rafaaz116/D-Star/README.md

 # D-Star
-D-Star optimized to running in arduino uno r3
+D-Star optimized to running in Arduino Uno R3.